irhafidz/PeopleFlux/peoplefluxvis.md

 Download the appropriate GDAL version as your Python architecture (mine is 64bit)

-Go to the GDAL website release [here](http://www.gisinternals.com/release.php) and download the Windows 64 bit
+Go to the GDAL website release [here](http://www.gisinternals.com/release.php) and download the Windows 64 bit.
+I picked the MSVC2017 x64 and will be redirect to the other page.